foundriesio/docs/source/user-guide/device-gateway-pki/device-gateway-pki.rst

 Once the ``fioctl keys ca create`` command receives a response, it performs the following actions:

     - Generates the Factory Root CA on either your local file system or an HSM device.
-    - Optionally generates a Local Device CA on your local file system, and signs it using the Factory Root CA.
+    - Optionally generates a Local Device CA on your local file system, and signs it using the Factory Root :term:`CA`.
     - Signs all CSRs received from the above API call.
     - Finally, that command uploads all generated certificates to the API; private keys are not uploaded.